quinscape/babel-plugin-track-usage/README.md

     var usageData = require("babel-plugin-track-usage/data").get()
 ```

-can be used to access the collected data will contain one field per module
+can be used to access the collected data will contain a "usages" prop with one prop per analzyed module

 ```
+{
+    "usages": {
         "./components/Grid": {
             "module": "components/Grid",
             "requires": {
                 "React": "react",
                 "cx": "classnames",
                 "i18n": "./service/i18n"
             },
             "calls": {
                 "i18n": {
                     "No Rows": true,
+                }
+            }
         }
     }
 }

 ```